-In terms of employment level and pay, Virginia is among the top US states for accountants.
-In 2013 the annual mean wage for accountants was $76,670, significantly higher than the US average of approximately $65,000.
+In terms of employment level and pay, Virginia is above average when compared to the state.
+In 2020, the annual mean wage for accountants was $53,636.

 Moreover, the Washington metropolitan area is a thriving environment for business where highly skilled accountants are in demand.
-Within the metropolitan division, average accounting salaries can soar above $84,000.
+Within the metropolitan division, average accounting salaries can soar above other areas.

 Average graduate salaries start above $50,000 and can rise significantly with experience, while employment opportunities abound.

 Virginia Tech secured the 25th place in the 2013 PAR survey top of large institutions offering undergraduate accounting programs.
 This is largely thanks to its demanding and competitive Accounting Option.

 The program prepares undergraduates for a challenging career in public accountancy or business.
 They do this by broadening their communication, teamwork and leadership skills alongside technical competence.

 At the graduate level, the Pamplin College of Business at Virginia Tech offers a Master of Accounting and Information Systems that allows students to specialize in audit, financial services, information systems or tax.
 Students who wish to sit for the CPA exam can take a 152-hour program leading to both the Bachelor and the Master’s degree in accounting.